boxuk/boxuk-routing/README.markdown

 [*]
 </pre>

-The above example shows a two routes defined for a controller called 'foo'.
+The above example shows two routes defined for a controller called 'foo'.
 As you can see it's no longer required to specify *foo* for each route.
 The controller block is then ended with a star (indicating any controller can now be used in routes)

 ### Base Paths